Lynn Bayonas: Career

 Bayonas' first job was taking notes for the film that Welles was working on at the time.
 Bayonas admitted that working with Welles taught her about flexibility in storytelling and turned her against many writing courses that she felt were structured.

 After meeting her husband in Spain, Bayonas wanted to return to Australia, and Crawford Productions allowed her to do that by appointing her as script editor and writer on shows Homicide, Division 4, The Box and The Sullivans.
 In the 1980s she started work on A Country Practice, the programme that later allowed her sister Susan Bower to break into television writing.
 Whilst working for Nine Network, she created and worked as the creative consultant on the cult serial, Chances, which had a two-year run from 1991-92.
-All 126 episodes of this series were released on DVD and Blueray in August 2021.
+All 126 episodes of this series were released on DVD and Blu-ray in August 2021.

 Beginning in 1994, Bayonas lived in Los Angeles, California for six years, writing for Paramount Pictures.
 During her time in Los Angeles, she worked on programmes such as Sunset Beach and Prime Time.
 In 2000, Bayonas decided to return to Australia and began work on television programmes such as The Saddle Club, The Secret Life of Us and Lawrence of Arabia.
 In 2008, just as the third series of The Saddle Club finished production, cancer took hold of Bayonas meaning that this was Bayonas' last work before her death from cancer in January 2010.